jichengzh/fpt_LLM/tutorial/testvector.md

      * Row 45: Containing `Inf/-Inf/NaN`
        * Content: Random numbers with injected `+Inf`, `-Inf`, `NaN`.
        * Purpose: Verify the handling of special values by the `erf` approximation and multiplication operations.
    * **Elementwise Add/Multiply (8 rows - as operand X)**
      These rows serve as the first input X for Elementwise Add and Elementwise Multiply.
 The test script will generate the corresponding second input Y to form a complete test case.

      * Row 46: Random Positive Numbers
        * Content: Random numbers uniformly distributed in the range `[0.0, 10.0]`.
        * Purpose: General addition/multiplication test.
      * Row 47: Random Negative Numbers
        * Content: Random numbers uniformly distributed in the range `[-10.0, 0.0]`.
        * Purpose: General addition/multiplication test.
      * Row 48: Large Values
        * Content: Random numbers uniformly distributed in the range `[BF16_MAX/2, BF16_MAX]`.
        * Purpose: To be used with Y to test overflow.
      * Row 49: Small Values
        * Content: Random numbers uniformly distributed in the range `[BF16_MIN_NORMAL, BF16_MIN_NORMAL*10]`.
        * Purpose: To be used with Y to test underflow.
      * Row 50: Containing `+Inf`
        * Content: Random numbers with injected `+Inf`.
        * Purpose: To be used with Y to test `Inf + (-Inf)` or `0 * Inf`, etc.
      * Row 51: Containing `-Inf`
        * Content: Random numbers with injected `-Inf`.
        * Purpose: To be used with Y to test `Inf + (-Inf)`, etc.
      * Row 52: Containing `NaN`
        * Content: Random numbers with injected `NaN`.
        * Purpose: To be used with Y to test `NaN` propagation.
      * Row 53: Containing `0.0`
        * Content: Random numbers with injected `0.0`.
        * Purpose: To be used with Y to test `0 * Inf`, etc.
 4. **Remaining Rows (10 rows)**

    * Rows 54-63: More Random or Complex Patterns
      * Content: Can be filled with random numbers from different distributions (e.g., log-normal distribution), different numerical ranges, or by repeating some existing test cases with different random seeds to increase test breadth.
 You can also design some "pathological" inputs, such as alternating extremely large and small values, to test for potential issues in pipelines and resource reuse.

+A set of sample script and testvector have been saved in `/prj/testvector_example`.

 #### Responsibilities of the Test Script